Ariel Toaff: Biography

-Ariel Toaff is the son of Elio Toaff, late former Chief Rabbi of Rome.
+Born in Ancona, Ariel Toaff is the son of Elio Toaff, late former Chief Rabbi of Rome.

-Among his works are The Jews in Medieval Assisi 1305-1487: A social and economic history of a small Jewish community (1979); Il vino e la carne.
-Una comunità ebraica nel Medioevo (Wine and Meat.
-A Jewish Community in the Middle Ages, 1989); Mostri giudei.
+Among his works are The Jews in Medieval Assisi 1305-1487: A social and economic history of a small Jewish community (1979); Love, Work and Death: Jewish Life in Medieval Umbria (Il vino e la carne.
+Una comunità ebraica nel Medioevo, 1989); Mostri giudei.
 L'immaginario ebraico dal Medioevo alla prima età moderna ("Jewish Monsters.
 The Jewish Imaginary from the Middle Ages to the Early Modern Era", 1996); and Mangiare alla giudia.
 La cucina ebraica in Italia dal Rinascimento all'età moderna (Eating Jewish style.
 Jewish Cooking in Italy from the Renaissance to the Modern Age, 2000).

 Passovers of Blood

 Toaff's book, Pasque di sangue.
 Ebrei d'Europa e omicidi rituali ("Passovers of Blood: The Jews of Europe and Ritual Murders"), was published in February 2007.
 The book analyzes the cultural and historical background to a notorious 1475 murder trial in Italy.
 A group of Jews were accused of murdering a young boy, later known as Simon of Trent, and using his blood for Passover rites.
 The accused were tortured and confessed to killing the boy, who was informally venerated as a saint by Catholics until the 1960s.
 The consensus of scholarship has dismissed cases such as Simon of Trent's as a blood libel against Jews.

 The book's publication, among other responses, led to calls for Toaff to resign from or be fired from his professorship, and questioning of his research, historical method - which is based on the microhistory approach of scholars like Carlo Ginzburg- and motives as they relate to his writing of the book.
 Threats were made against his life, and some sought his prosecution.